BetterWayElectronics/secure-wireguard-implementation/README.md

 -   `systemctl disable avahi-daemon`

 I have found that on boot DNSCrypt will start before Unbound, causing the same issue.
 Just kill DNSCrypt and start it again after Unbound.
+Or change the order of services at boot.

 ### Some Websites Timeout/Cannot Resolve After Reboot ###
 If you have changed the MTU it likely went back to the default and thus your client side